marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-debugging-your-program.rst

 .. index:: debugging information options

 To tell GCC to emit extra information for use by a debugger, in almost all cases you need only to add :option:`-g` to your other options.
+Some debug formats can co-exist (like DWARF with CTF) when each of them is enabled explicitly by adding the respective command line option to your other options.

 GCC allows you to use :option:`-g` with
 :option:`-O`.
 The shortcuts taken by optimized code may occasionally